 The Etiquette of Live Streaming

-Oldham says it’s probably best to nix live streaming the reception, as guests may not be happy with being on camera if their inhibitions are lowered while they’re drinking and dancing the night away.
-(It may also be lonely for the person sitting at home to see everyone having a good time without physically being there.)
-If one of your live streamers (say, a parent or close relative) insists on being in on the action via a live feed, Oldham says you can throw up a cute sign on the tripod—like “Say hi to Grandma, watching from Idaho”—to explain what a static camera is doing there to your IRL guests.
+It's probably best to nix live streaming the reception, as guests may not be happy with being on camera if their inhibitions are lowered while they’re drinking and dancing the night away (it may also be lonely for the person sitting at home to see everyone having a good time without physically being there).
+If one of your live-streamers (say, a parent or close relative) insists on being in on the action via a live feed, Oldham says you can throw up a cute sign on the tripod, like “Say hi to Grandma, watching from Idaho”—to explain what a static camera is doing there to your IRL guests.

 How to Do It

 Want to DIY?
-You can always go the social-media route with Facebook, Instagram, or YouTube or use dedicated live-streaming services like DaCast or Livestream.com, says Cara Davis, author of Cheap Ways to Tie the Knot.
-(You’ll want to designate someone to set up a camera, phone, or iPad on a tripod in an unobtrusive spot to do this.)
+You can always go the social media route with Facebook, Instagram, or YouTube or use dedicated live streaming services like DaCast or Livestream, says Cara Davis, author of Cheap Ways to Tie the Knot (you’ll want to designate someone to set up a camera, phone, or iPad on a tripod in an unobtrusive spot to do this).
 “Alternately, if you’re hiring a videographer for the event, ask if they could live stream the wedding and make a recording of it instead of recording and editing later,” she says.

 Even if you’re handling it yourself (or delegating to your most tech-savvy pal), make sure to talk it over with your venue, your wedding planner, and any relevant vendors to ensure it’s smooth sailing that day and that all parts of the ceremony can be streamed.
-(For example, make sure you get the green light from any musician playing at your ceremony to confirm he or she is OK with having his or her performance online.)
+For example, make sure you get the green light from any musician playing at your ceremony to confirm they are okay with having their performance online.
 By chatting beforehand, you can make sure your vows are the only thing on your mind on your wedding day!